gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 ##**Make a change to the PHP application and deploy updated code**

 To get a good understanding of the development workflow for a user, let’s change the contents of the *index.php* template that is provided on the newly created gear.

+	$ cd ~/ose/firstphp/php

 Edit the file and look for the following code block:

 	<h1>
 	    Welcome to OpenShift